Try Kart Racing without all the up front expense!

 IF YOU DON’T PUT A DEPOSIT IN, WE CANNOT GUARANTEE YOUR RESERVATION.
 WE WILL NOT HOLD UNPAID RESERVATIONS.
 FIRST TO PAY GETS THE RIDE.

 Items marked with * are the ONLY choices if you can not show previous karting experience.
 All of the others require you showing us you know what your doing before we can even take a deposit on them.

-You MAY use an action camera (karts have mounts), however you will be required to sign a waiver that you accept all responsibility for and damages to your camera.
+You MAY use an action camera (We have chin mounts for helmets), however you will be required to sign a waiver that you accept all responsibility for any damages to your camera.
 You must also follow MKA/NKA camera rules and put your name on the camera somehow.
 If you give us the right to use the footage and a copy thereof, we will give you a $5 refund on your fee for the day!
 Also we will provide you with photographs (at least shot of you driving your assigned kart, and generally some action photographs.

 Are the 4 cycle karts as “fast” as the 2 cycle?

 Well, to be frank no. The 2 cycles tend to be faster, hence the higher cost.
-2 cycle are faster, cost more, need more maintenance, require better driving skills, and obviously with more speed are a little more dangerous (Karting is fantastically safe, however, like walking down the street, you can get hurt.)
+2 cycle are faster, cost more, need more maintenance, require better driving skills, and obviously with more speed have slightly more risk (Karting is fantastically safe, however, like walking down the street, you can get hurt.)

 4 cycles are lower RPM, and tend to rely more on momentum, so they end up being more of a pack type racing.
-Generally you will see more passing in the 4 cycle classes than the 2 cycle.
+They are typically a stepping stone to a higher class.